Table of Contents

 - For: Citizens of Canada and Mexico under the North American Free Trade Agreement (NAFTA).

-- Requirements: Requires a job offer in a profession listed in the NAFTA agreement.
+- Requirements: Job offer in a profession listed in the NAFTA agreement.

 - Duration: Granted in 3-year increments, renewable indefinitely in 3-year increments.